arunpshankar/VertexAI-Document-Discovery/README.md

 ### Running the Modules

-Within the `src/run` directory, you'll find three modules:
+Within the `src/run` directory, you'll find three runners:

 - `index_pipeline.py`: Handles chunking of URLs, uploads to GCS, creates datastores and search apps, and updates the Cloud SQL table.
+This corresponds to workflow I previously discussed.
-- `query_pipeline.py`: Test query routing functionality based on the provided query.
+- `query_pipeline.py`: Tests query routing functionality based on the provided query.
+Also, it can be used to take a list of entities and run search requests in bulk, collect the PDF URLs, and download the PDFs to a local directory.
+Corresponds to workflow II.
-- `clean_pipeline.py`: Cleans up resources by removing objects from Cloud Storage, entries from Cloud SQL table, and deleting datastores and search apps.
+- `clean_pipeline.py`: Cleans up resources by removing objects from Cloud Storage, entries from the Cloud SQL table, and deleting datastores and search apps.

 ### Configuration and Execution